piafle3005/group3/use-cases/use-case-25.md

-# USE CASE: 25 Report of the total population, population in cities, population not in cities, for all countries.
+# USE CASE: 25 Report of the total population, population in cities, population not in cities, for all continents.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the total population, population in cities, population not in cities, for all counties.
+As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the total population, population in cities, population not in cities, for all continents.

 ### Scope